Samuelsotogit/Startup/README.md

 ➡️ The following is an example of the required information for the `Startup DB/Login` deliverable

-For this deliverable I associate the votes with the logged in user.
-I stored the votes in the database.
+For this deliverable I associate the posts with the logged in user.
+I stored the posts in the database.

 - [x] **MongoDB Atlas database created** - Database is created with its needed collections.
 - [x] **Stores data in MongoDB** - User data and post data is stored in their respective collections inside the database.